kamdem-arielle/devops_roadmap/intro to devops.md

 # Introduction to DevOps

-Welcome to this simple introduction to **DevOps**! 🚀 Here we'll cover the basics of DevOps, SDLC, the DevOps lifecycle, Dev and Ops teams, Site Reliability Engineering, and Zabbix — all connected together.
+Welcome to this simple introduction to **DevOps**! 🚀 Here we'll cover the basics of DevOps, SDLC, the DevOps lifecycle, Dev and Ops teams, Site Reliability Engineering all connected together.

 ---